 Supervisor(s): Mazumdar, Ravi R.

-In a multi-server system, a job dispatcher employs load balancing techniques to balance the load on servers for efficient usage of available resources.
-An incoming job should be routed to the server that is least loaded in the entire system.
-Hence, it is inevitable for an optimal load balancing policy to be dependent on the state of servers.
-Since getting the information about the remaining workload of servers for every arrival is cumbersome, it is desirable to design load balancing policies which use occupancy or number of progressing jobs information of servers.
-Furthermore, if the system has a large number of servers, it is not desirable to use the occupancy information of all the servers to dispatch or route an arrival due to huge implementation cost.
-In large-scale systems that have thousands of servers, the policies which use the occupancy information of only a finite number of randomly selected servers to dispatch an arrival result in lower implementation cost than the policies which use the occupancy information of all the servers.
+Multi-server architectures are ubiquitous in today's information infrastructure whether for supporting cloud services, web servers, or for distributed storage.
+The performance of multi-server systems is highly dependent on the load distribution.
+This is affected by the use of load balancing strategies.
+Since both latency and blocking are important features, it is most reasonable to route an incoming job to a server that is lightly loaded.
+Hence a good load balancing policy should be dependent on the states of servers.
+Since obtaining information about the remaining workload of servers for every arrival is very hard, it is preferable to design load balancing policies that depend on occupancy or the number of progressing jobs of servers.
+Furthermore, if the system has a large number of servers, it is not practical to use the occupancy information of all the servers to dispatch or route an arrival due to high communication cost.
+In large-scale systems that have tens of thousands of servers, the policies which use the occupancy information of only a finite number of randomly selected servers to dispatch an arrival result in lower implementation cost than the policies which use the occupancy information of all the servers.
 Such policies are referred to as the occupancy based randomized load balancing policies.

 Motivated by cloud computing systems and web-server farms, we study two types of models.
 In the first model, each server is an Erlang loss server, and this model is an abstraction to Infrastructure-as-a-Service (IaaS) clouds.
-We consider processor sharing servers in the second model.
-This is an abstraction to web-server farms which serve customers in a round-robin manner with small time granularity.
-Web-server farms provide service to delay sensitive applications.
-In most prior works, the analysis of these models was restricted to the case of exponential job length distributions.
-In this dissertation, we study the case of general job length distributions.
+The second model we consider is one with processor sharing servers that is an abstraction of web-server farms which serve requests in a round-robin manner with small time granularity.
+The performance criteria for web-servers is the response time or the latency for the request to be processed.
+In most prior works, the analysis of these models was restricted to the case of exponential job length distributions and in this dissertation we study the case of general job length distributions.

 200 University Avenue West